LILYSHEN-sudo/LILYSHEN-sudo/README.md

 ### Hi there 👋
+---
+I'm Lily Shen, a full-stack developer and Machine Learning Engineer.
-- 🧑‍🎓 I am currently pursuing a Master of Science in Engineering at San Jose State University.
+- 🧑‍🎓 Master of Science in Engineering student at San Jose State University, GPA:3.95/4
-- 🔭 I am a full-stack software engineer passionate about **distributed systems, and cloud computing**.

 ### 📫 How to Reach Me
   [![Gmail](https://skillicons.dev/icons?i=gmail)](mailto:le.shen@sjsu.edu)